renehorstmann/Mathc/README.md

 ## Running the examples
 The top directory of this project contains a CmakeLists.txt file, which sets up the examples for each library

-## Todo:
-- Add some intersection and collision functions

 ## Author